Curio-IRM/Instructions/README.md

 The main components of the project are as follows:

-- `docs`: Contains several configuration files and the `public` directory, which might contain static assets for a web project.
+- `docs`: Contains several configuration files and the `public` directory, which contains static assets for a web project.
 - `components`: Contains Vue.js components used in the project.
 Currently, it includes a 'Logo.vue' file.

 ## How to Use